-Norway’s campaign for a seat on the UN Security Council
+Norway for the UN Security Council 2021-2022

-Norway is a candidate for a seat on the UN Security Council for the period 2021-2022.
-The election will take place in the UN General Assembly in June 2020, and Norway’s candidature was launched in New York on 22 June 2018.
+Norway is elected as a member of the UN Security Council for the period 2021-2022.
+The election took place in the UN General Assembly on 17 June 2020.
+Norway submitted its candidacy in 2007.

-Norway seeking seat on the UN Security Council
+Norway seeking seat on UN Security Council in 2021-2022